i5hi/helpers/vault.md

 - *address* sets up the address on which requests to access secrets will be served.
 - *tls_disable* disables tls.
-For the purpose of this tutorial, we will run vault on the same server as the application, therefore not requiring TLS just yet.
+We will run vault on the localhost of the application, therefore not requiring TLS just yet.
-We will implement TLS in Part 2 of the series.

 ***ui*** sets whether or not to host a frontend admin panel.